-- The United States has recently seen a surge in apprehensions of unaccompanied migrant children, most from Central America, along its southwestern border.
+- The United States recently saw a surge in apprehensions of unaccompanied migrant children, most from Central America, along its southwestern border.

 - Several laws and court cases guide how U.S. authorities treat migrant children while their asylum and immigration cases are under consideration.